DU teachers seek VC’s intervention after CoA begins admission as part of Ambedkar University | Education

 The CoA offers master's and bachelor's courses in fine arts.

+In a notification issued on May 11, Suresh Babu, Dean of Student Services, Amdedkar University, informed that the admission process for various programmes offered by the College of Art for the academic session 2022-2023 will be carried as a part of B R Ambedkar University, Delhi.

-In the letter, the 11 teachers, including members of the varsity's Executive Council (EC) and Academic Council (AC), said such an ''unfortunate action'' is in contravention of the Acts and Statutes of the Delhi University (DU).
+In the letter, the 11 teachers, including members of the varsity's Executive Council (EC) and Academic Council (AC), said such an ''unfortunate action'' of the Ambedkar University is in contravention of the Acts and Statutes of the Delhi University (DU).

 This comes amid an ongoing tussle between the Delhi University and the Delhi government over the affiliation of the art college.